-Below, read through some helpful new years resolutions for couples that should bring copious joy to you and yours.
-Claim these golden nuggets as new year relationship resolutions for couples and the other relationships that provide contours to your life.
+Below, read through some helpful New Year’s resolutions for couples that should bring copious joy to you and your partner.
+Claim these golden nuggets as New Year relationship resolutions for couples and the other relationships in your life.

 Resolution 1 – Claim some stillness